AxisCommunications/acap-native-sdk-examples/device-data-hub/consume-scene-metadata/README.md

 ### Subscribing to a topic

-The application then creates a `DHSubscriber` and uses it to subscribe to the Device Data Hub topic described above.
-It also creates a `DHSubscriberListener`, which is used to receive data written to the subscribed topic.
+It then creates a `DHSubscriber` and subscribes to the two topics described above.
+A data callback registered with `dh_subscriber_set_data_callback` is used to receive data published on those subscribed topics.
 The received JSON data is printed as-is.

 ### Output JSON data structure of the topics